TimUnderhay/ngx-panzoom/libdef/README.md

 # ng2-panzoom

 An Angular directive for panning and zooming an element or elements using the mouse and mousewheel.
-Code is in place to support touchscreens, but it is completely untested.
+Provides basic support for touchscreens, though it can still do with improvement.
 It was adapted from the angular-pan-zoom library for AngularJS, but it has been heavily modified.
-Many thanks go out to Martin Vindahl Olsen for writing it.
+Many thanks go out to Martin Vindahl Olsen having written it, and for his blessing in this undertaking.

-It is built using Angular CLI 6 library support, so it may not work with Angular versions 2 through 5 (please excuse the 'ng2' moniker).
+It is built with Angular CLI 6.2.9 library support, so it may or may not work with Angular versions earlier than this, so please excuse the 'ng2' moniker.
+To be honest, I only test the library with Angular 6.
+Reports on compatibility with other Angular versions are welcome.

+This library deliberately parts with certain received Angular wisdom of using only Angular-ish methods to accomplish things.
+We use native event listeners.
+We apply CSS transforms directly to the DOM.
+We even use a dash of jQuery.
+But as this library doesn't fit the traditional Angular model as its purpose is only to alter a certain part of the DOM using CSS transforms, without adding, moving or changing anything else, it has no impact on an application's state (except if the app consumes `modelChanged` observables).
+By using this approach, I hope to maximise compatibility and performance.

 ## Demo
 Click [here](https://kensingtontech.github.io/ng2-panzoom-demo) for a demo of the module.
 The demo source can be found [here](https://github.com/KensingtonTech/ng2-panzoom-demo).

 ## Features
-* Zoom using mouse wheel, double click, or API controls tied to your own UI.
+* Zoom using mouse wheel, touch surface, double click, or API controls tied to your own UI.
-* Pan using click and drag.
-When releasing the mouse button whilst panning, the pan will come to a gradual stop.
+* Pan using click/touch and drag, or API calls.
+When releasing the mouse button or touch surface whilst panning, the pan will come to a gradual stop.

+## Version 2.0 Changes

+Version 2.0 brings enhanced performance, makes adjustments for modern hardware and browsers, cleans up a lot of underlying code, and _may_ also bring backwards-compatibility for Angular 2 (no promises, though).

+* Version 2.0 has seen a fair number of under-the-bonnet (or hood) changes which should hopefully result in better panning and zooming performance.
+* Free wheel zooming is now the default experience and as such, `freeMouseWheel` now defaults to true.
+* The mouse wheel default direction has been inverted, so your `invertMouseWheel` setting may need to be flipped.
+* Several config options have been removed: `useHardwareAcceleration`, `chromeUseTransform`, and `disableZoomAnimation`.
+* The dependency on ng2-mousewheel has been removed.
+* Touch / mobile support - The library will now work with touch devices, though pinch-to-zoom still needs considerable work to make the experience what one would expect.
+It wasn't worth delaying release to perfect this, though.
+Future releases may see improvements.
+* It no longer requires Renderer2, so it may, at least _in theory_, work with Angular 2.
+Please send reports either way.
+* It's 2019, so the library now assumes that all browsers and hardware have hardware acceleration.
+* Older browser-specifc CSS transforms have been removed in favour of newer standards-based transforms (i.e. '-webkit' and '-moz' prefixes and the like have been removed), which may cause breakage with older browsers.
+If that's a problem, you should stick with version 1.x.

 ### Differences From the Original